rochus-keller/Oberon/README.md

 - Comments of the original files are also translated
 - Oberon idents conflicting with C++ keywords are postfixed by underscore
 - The generated code is well readable and maintainable
-- Currently only the subset of Oberon-07 used by the Lola-2 compiler is supported; see https://github.com/rochus-keller/Lolac for an example of the generated code
+- Currently **only the subset of Oberon-07 used by the Lola-2 compiler is supported**; see https://github.com/rochus-keller/Lolac for an example of the generated code
 - There is no garbage collector code generated yet, but an arena based collector can easily be implemented outside of the generator by customizing the _Root class; future versions will generate a regular mark & sweep collector.

 ### Lua source and bytecode generator features